Or Application Form to be returned to Student Services

 - Developing Teaching, Learning and Assessment (Level 6)

-- Contemporary Issues in Education and Training (Level 5)
+- Wider Perspectives in Education and Training (Level 5)

-Students are given their timetable of study and assessment calendar in their course handbook on enrolling to the course
+Students are given their timetable of study and assessment calendar in their course handbook on enrolling.

 - 5 GCSEs at C/4 and above or equivalent as a minimum qualification, to include English